-b.
-Los Angeles Leadership Academy staff member: any Los Angeles Leadership Academy employee.
+b.Los Angeles Leadership Academy staff member: any Los Angeles Leadership Academy employee.

-c.
-Principal or designee: supervisor or site administrator, or the person designated to investigate or coordinate the investigation of concerns or complaints in an objective, consistent and thorough manner.
+c.Principal or designee: supervisor or site administrator, or the person designated to investigate or coordinate the investigation of concerns or complaints in an objective, consistent and thorough manner.

-d.
-Complaint: a statement regarding how a Los Angeles Leadership Academy program or activity is run or how a Los Angeles Leadership Academy participant was treated while involved in a Los Angeles Leadership Academy program or activity.
+d.Complaint: a statement regarding how a Los Angeles Leadership Academy program or activity is run or how a Los Angeles Leadership Academy participant was treated while involved in a Los Angeles Leadership Academy program or activity.
 A complaint alleges a violation of state or federal laws or regulations.
 Complaints point to specific misconduct, or behavior or practices that violate law.

-(1) Examples of complaints based on discriminatory behavior:

-(a) Sexual harassment, assault, battery

-(b) Harassment: includes unwelcome verbal, visual or physical contact that, when directed at any person, would be considered inherently likely to provoke an extremely negative or intimidating reaction.
+- (1) Examples of complaints based on discriminatory behavior: - (a)Sexual harassment, assault, battery - (b)Harassment: includes unwelcome verbal, visual or physical contact that, when directed at any person, would be considered inherently likely to provoke an extremely negative or intimidating reaction.
 Such contact includes, but is not limited to; those terms or actions widely recognized as negative or derogatory references to race, ethnicity, religion, gender, sexual orientation, disability and other characteristics uniquely a part of the individual or group.
 "Harassment" occurs when these words or conduct create a hostile or intimidating environment that prevents the target of harassment from being able to pursue educational goals or to participate fully in Los Angeles Leadership Academy programs or activities.

-(c) Denial of educational opportunities

-(d) Abuse or neglect

-(e) Inaccurate student records

-(2) In accordance with the Uniform Complaint Procedure, Los Angeles Leadership e.
-Concern: a statement regarding how a Los Angeles Leadership Academy program or activity is run or how a Los Angeles Leadership Academy participant was treated while involved in a participant is unclear whether s/he has a concern or a complaint, the participant should make a statement.
-Concerns may be resolved informally.
+- (c)Denial of educational opportunities - (d)Abuse or neglect - (e)Inaccurate student records - (2) In accordance with the Uniform Complaint Procedure, Los Angeles Leadership Academy will assist in referring certain complaints to specified agencies. - e.
+Concern: a statement regarding how a Los Angeles Leadership Academy program or activity is run or how a Los Angeles Leadership Academy participant was treated while involved in a Los Angeles Leadership Academy program or activity.
+A concern is a constructive suggestion for a problem that is not necessarily a violation of state or federal laws or regulations.
+If a participant is unclear whether s/he has a concern or a complaint, the participant should make a statement.
+Concerns may be resolved informally. - f.
+Target: Los Angeles Leadership Academy participant who is the target of discriminatory behavior. - g.
+PCQ: Person whose conduct is in question; person whose behavior is allegedly discriminatory.